• Skip to primary navigation

 Types of Black Box Testing:

-The black box is a testing method in which the internal structure of the software or product under test is not known to the tester.
+The black box is a testing method in which the software or product’s internal structure is unknown to the tester.
 The tester is acquainted only with the input and output of the system.

 1) Functional Testing: Here, the tester has no information about the internal structure of the software.
 The tester tries various possible ways to get input in the system and validates its output for all feasible combinations.

-2) non-functionality Testing: Here, we are not concerned with the functionality of the software but this method requires us to have information about the internal structure of the software.
-We need to do the testing on each module and check for memory leaks, scalability, compatibility, performance, stress, load, security, proper functioning of all modules, and data integrity within the software.
+2) non-functionality Testing: Here, we are not concerned with the software’s functionality, but this method requires us to have information about the internal structure of the software.
+We need to test each module and check for memory leaks, scalability, compatibility, performance, stress, load, security, proper functioning of all modules, and data integrity within the software.

 2. White Box Testing

-White box testing is sometimes referred to as structural testing, clear box testing, or glass box testing because it allows testers to see inside the “box”, “clarifying” black-box concepts.
+White box testing is sometimes called structural, clear, or glass box testing because it allows testers to see inside the “box” and “clarify” black box concepts.
 White-box testing is typically faster than black-box techniques.

 White Box Testing Techniques: